Introduction-To-Python-Training-Master/temperature-converter/README.md

-# Python code Boilerplate
+# Python code Boilerplate For Temperature Converter Assignment
-	Boilerplate code for the Python Training Online Course
+	Boilerplate code for the Temperature Converter

 ## Purpose

-The purpose of the code repo is to serve as the boilerplate code for the python training online course.
+The purpose of the code repo is to serve as the boilerplate code for the temperature converter assignment.
+This is part of the python training online course.

 It shall form the basic code for all the assignments that shall be used in the class.

 ## Content